zolars/zolars.github.io/source/_posts/financial-sentiment-charts.md

 # Abstract

-Finanical Sentiment Chart aims to analyse influence between social sentiment and financial tendency.
+financial Sentiment Chart aims to analyse influence between social sentiment and financial tendency.
 This is a cooperation project with [Oscar Osborne](https://www.linkedin.com/in/oscarosborne), Ph.D of the University of New South Wales.

 This project uses scraper with high performance to get large scale data of tweets.
 With these data, run sentiment analysis in order to generate a realtime update chart.
 The raw data is also saved in database, which may provide further analysis.